ModelEarth/community/README.md

-<h1 class="h1-home">Web Challenge Projects&nbsp;</h1>
+<h1 class="h1-home">Web Challenge Projects - Fall 2020&nbsp;</h1>

-Choose an area below to compete for $10,000 in awards.
-Register for our [Fall 2020 Virtual Event](challenge/).

-Winning entries will use the USEEIO Widgets and/or USEEIO APIs effectively, and should be easy to integrate with other projects.
-Please avoid using CMS content systems like Wix or WordPress.
+Choose an area below to compete for $10,000 in awards in our [Fall 2020 Virtual Event](challenge/).
+Winning entries will use the USEEIO Widgets and USEEIO API JSON to create LifeCycle Analysis tools for 24 environmental indicators in close to 400 industries.
+Entries should be easy to integrate with other projects.
+Please avoid using CMS content systems like Wix and WordPress.

+<h2>What do you think?</h2>

+<h3>Project Ideas</h3>

 1. A collection of [EE Input-Output chart widgets](https://modelearth.github.io/io/charts) is being created using the [USEEIO API](https://github.com/usepa/useeio_api/wiki/Use-the-API).
 Chart widgets are loaded from JSON files generated from our [API endpoints on AWS](https://s3.amazonaws.com/useeio-api-go-swagger-staging/index.html) <!-- also https://smmtool.app.cloud.gov/ -->for Goods & Services demand vectors (Food System and Full System).